The Vacaville Storehouse

 How does The Vacaville Storehouse spend its money?

 The Vacaville Storehouse directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to The Vacaville Storehouse tax-deductible?